no-defun-allowed/concurrent-hash-tables/README.md

 `getchash`, `(setf getchash)`, `remchash` and `mapchash` work like their Common Lisp counterparts.

+Note that `mapchash` may provide stale values; use `modchash` in the provided function if you need conditional updates.

 ---

 `(modchash key hash-table modification-function)` atomically modifies a key-value pair in a hash table, by calling the `modification-function` with its value and `t` if the key is present, or some bogus value and `nil` if it is not.
 The function then returns a new value and true if the key should be present, or some bogus value and `nil` if the key should not.
+The modification function may be called multiple times; generally when the concurrent hash table uses atomics instead of locking.

 `(modify-value (key hash-table) (value present?) body ...)` is a more "imperative" sugaring over `modchash`.